Higher-Order Generalized Finite Differences for Variable Coefficient Diffusion Operators: Numerical results

 \subsection{Heat equation}

-To solve the heat equation \eqref{eq:heat_equation_base}, we multiply the analytic solutions from \cref{ssec:poisson_results}, which we call $\bar{u}$, with a time-dependent function $a$ such that $u(\bvec{x}, t) = a(t) \bar{u}(\bvec{x})$ is an analytic solution to the heat equation with the source term $q(\bvec{x}, t) = a'(t) \bar{u}(\bvec{x}) - a(t) \Delta_\lambda \bar{u}(\bvec{x}).$
+To solve the heat equation \eqref{eq:heat_equation_base}, we multiply the analytic solutions from \cref{ssec:poisson_results}, which we call $\bar{u}$, with a time-dependent function $a$ such that $u(\bvec{x}, t) = a(t) \bar{u}(\bvec{x})$ is an analytic solution to the heat equation with the source term $Q(\bvec{x}, t) = a'(t) \bar{u}(\bvec{x}) - a(t) \nabla\cdot(\kappa\nabla) \bar{u}(\bvec{x}).$

-Suchde \cite{Suchde_2018} showed for a similar problem with a constant diffusivity $\lambda = 1$ that the absence of diagonally dominant operators leads to severe instabilities in the numerical solution after a few time steps.
-Similarly to the test case used therein, we define $a(t) = \exp(-4t)$ for all test cases in this section and measure the relative $L^2$ error at $t = 1$.
+Suchde \cite{Suchde_2018} showed for a similar problem with a constant diffusivity $\kappa = 1$ that the absence of diagonally dominant operators leads to severe instabilities in the numerical solution after a few time steps.
+Similarly to the test case used therein, we define $a(t) = \exp(-4t)$ for all test cases in this section and simulate until $t=1$.
+Doing so, we measure the maximum relative $L^\infty$ error in the iteration process.

 The time step size $\dt$ used in the implicit trapezoidal rule fulfills the CFL condition